Bradford1040/Klipper-Backup/README.md

 Store these copies safely.
 Track changes over time, so you can see what you changed and when.
 Allow you to restore a previous version of your configuration if something goes wrong.
 Protects your configuration from accidental deletion, corruption, or hardware failure.
+Prevents conflicts between manual and automated backups using a lock mechanism.

 * Version History: